physix-repo/optLE/README.md

 pos_dep_mass       1            (0 = fixed mass , 1 = position-dependent mass )
 max_Gaussian_h   10.
 5. 1.   (max height of Gaussians added to profiles F,g,m)
 max_Gaussian_w   0.05 0.05 0.05 (max width of Gaussians added, units of (xmax-xmin))
-fix_mass0          1            (keep fixed the value of the mass at the TS) use_velocity       1            (0 = optimize P(x,t), 1 = optimize P(x,v,t)
+fix_mass0          0            (keep fixed the value of the mass at the TS) use_velocity       1            (0 = optimize P(x,t), 1 = optimize P(x,v,t)
+dtint_prop         0.001        (time step for integration in propagator test) ntraj_prop         100          (number of trajs to test the propagator)
 ```

 ### _colvar_ file